This easy peppermint candy soap recipe is made using the melt and pour soap method. Perfect for gift giving!

 This easy peppermint candy soap recipe makes a BIG batch of 16 (4 oz.) bars, so you’ll have plenty to use for handmade gifts.
 If you need less, simply halve the recipe.

-Cut the clear melt and pour soap base into approximate 1″ chunks.
+Step 1: Cut the clear melt and pour soap base into approximately 1″ chunks.
 Place in a pot and turn on low heat to melt.

-Once both pots of soap bases are completely melted, add 15 drops red soap colorant to the clear soap base only (you can add a few more drops if you’d like a more vibrant color.)
+Step 3: Once both pots of soap bases are completely melted, add 15 drops of red soap colorant to the clear soap base only (you can add a few more drops if you’d like a more vibrant color.)
 Leave the white soap base uncolored.

-Now, get your mold set up exactly where you want it, because once you start you won’t be able to move it for several hours.
+Step 5: Have your mold set up exactly where you want it because once you start you won’t be able to move it for several hours.

 Using two ladles, pour both soap bases into the mold at roughly the same time.
 Run the red down one side of the mold and the white down the other.